 Mark W. Shamley is president and CEO of ACCP and has more than 20 years of experience in corporate and public affairs, corporate social responsibility, business development, and marketing.
 Prior to joining ACCP, he oversaw community relations and government affairs for the National Basketball Association Orlando Magic.
 He received his B.S. in marketing from Marist College in Poughkeepsie, New York, and has a MBA in international business from the Crummer Graduate School of Business at Rollins College, in Winter Park, Florida.

-For the fifth consecutive year, Northrop Grumman leaders convened an External Review Panel as part of the annual corporate responsibility report formulation process.
-The mission of the five-member group was to review the 2015 Northrop Grumman Corporate Responsibility Report (hereafter the “Report”) for readability, clarity of goals and activities, transparency and year-on-year comparability.
+For the sixth consecutive year, Northrop Grumman leaders convened an External Review Panel as part of the annual corporate responsibility report formulation process.
+The mission of the five-member group was to review the 2016 Northrop Grumman Corporate Responsibility Report for readability, clarity of goals and activities, transparency and year-on-year comparability.

-Panelists are selected for their professional acumen, knowledge and experience in specific topics related to sustainability and corporate responsibility.
-To ensure unbiased assessment and fresh perspectives, the panel membership rotates.
-For the 2015 External Review Panel, two new members, Betsy Bosak and James Haddow, joined three current panel members: Nancy Gillis, Dean Krehmeyer and Mark Shamley.
-For each panel member shown, you will find an individual biography linked to each image.
+Northrop Grumman contributor teams nominate stakeholder panelists with significant professional background, knowledge and experience in key topics related to sustainability and corporate responsibility.
+To promote continuous improvement and fresh perspectives, panelist terms are staggered.
+For the 2016 External Review Panel, one new member Louis Coppola joined four current panel members: Betsy Bosak, James Haddow, Dean Krehmeyer and Mark Shamley.
+For each panel member shown, readers can find an individual biography linked to each image.

-These five professionals reviewed a final draft of the Report.
-Panelists’ observations reflect their individual points of view and not those of their respective organizations.
-The process began by sending the 2015 report to each panel member.
-The panel then met virtually, culminating in an in-person meeting at Northrop Grumman corporate headquarters in Falls Church, Virginia, for discussions with key Northrop Grumman senior managers and other personnel on the various approaches and resulting content of the Report.
+Panelists’ observations reflect individual points of view and not those of their respective organizations.
+The process began by providing each panel member an executive review draft of the 2016 Northrop Grumman Corporate Responsibility Report (hereafter "Report").
+The panel then met virtually, culminating in an in-person meeting at Northrop Grumman corporate headquarters in Falls Church, Virginia.
+During this meeting, panelists were able to have discussions with key Northrop Grumman senior managers and content providers related to various approaches and resulting content of the Report.

 Other overall observations of the Report: